Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 Strengthening communication between the left and right hemispheres

-We incorporate gentle, targeted movement activities that support whole-brain development.
+Bravo!
+Tutoring incorporates gentle, targeted movement activities that support whole-brain development.

 These activities include: